chocobearz/faisal-cids/README.md

 $ source venv/bin/activate
 ```

-Set up pyton requirements
+Set up python requirements

 ```
 $ pip install -r requirements.txt
 $ exit
 ```

-psql will want to verify users through ident, this is problematic when executing
+`psql` will want to verify users through ident, this is problematic when executing
 SQL commands through python

-Change user vierfication to password
+Change user verification to password

 This will give you the path to the config file